unibo-dtm-se-2425-AvianBlasters/report/sections/07-deployment/index.md

 To install and run Avian Blasters on their machine, the user needs Python 3.12.1 or higher and standard management tools (`pip`).
 No additional configuration or environment variables are required.

+*Note: It is recommended to use a Python version obtained from python.org (https://www.python.org/downloads/).*

 The game can be obtained in two ways:

 1. **Installation from TestPyPI**